-Jonathan Williams is an award winning creative with 23 years experience in graphic design, illustration and art direction.
-Based in Scotland, he takes assignments from across the globe – producing lively, colourful children's books, illustrating newspapers and magazines and helping to build global brands.
-His client list includes Intel, Virgin, Hollister, Sony, BBC, VICE, Benetton, Unilever, RBS, Tata, Ecolab, Scottish Power, AB InBev and Diageo.
+Jonathan Williams is an award winning creative with 29 years experience in graphic design, illustration and art direction – producing lively, colourful children's books, illustrating newspapers and magazines and building iconic brands.
+His clients include Intel, Virgin, Hollister, Sony, BBC, VICE on HBO, Benetton, Unilever, RBS, Tata, Ecolab, NewsUK, Manchester United, GlaxoSmithKline, AB InBev and Diageo.

-Jonathan draws using a touch sensitive display - the Wacom Cintiq - then colours and finishes his illustration in Adobe Photoshop.
+Jonathan has illustrated book covers, biographies, short stories and columns from Fay Weldon, Bamber Gascoigne, Irvine Welsh, Alexander McCall Smith, Hugo Rifkind, Colson Whitehead, Alison Steadman, Muriel Gray, Augusten Burroughs, Robert Crawford, Neil McCormick, Sarah Perry, Maile Meloy and Daniel Kehlmann.
+He draws using a touch sensitive display - the Wacom Cintiq - then colours and finishes his illustration in Adobe Photoshop.
 Sometimes he uses Adobe Illustrator to create vector sequences for animation.
 Whatever the medium, his aim is to grab your attention and spark your imagination!

 Jonathan is a member of the Association of Illustrators.